SJA-ANON/SIEM-Honeypot-SOC/README.md

 ![](IMAGES/Custom_logs.png)

 ## Step 10: Query the Custom Log
-- In Log Analytics Workspaces go to the created workspace (honeypot-log) > Logs
+- In Log Analytics Workspaces go to the created workspace (law-honeypot) > Logs
 - Run a query to see the available data (FAILED_RDP_WITH_GEO_CL)
 > May take some time for Azure to sync VM and Log Analytics